static-neurotoxin/Raspberry-Pi-Setup/aprs.md

 CHANNEL 0

 # Put your callsign here.
 It is common to add "-10" to the end.
-MYCALL AG6GH-1
+MYCALL xxxxx-1
 LOGDIR /var/log/direwolf

 # Enter your callsign (no "-10" this time) and your passcode.
 # If you don't have one, get your passcode at http://apps.magicbug.co.uk/passcode/
-IGLOGIN AG6GH 19682
+IGLOGIN xxxxx 00000

 # The IGSERVER defaults to North America.
 # If you prefer a different server, use one of these: